Henry the Horse

 Close Pass Operations are a road safety initiative which aims to reduce the number of incidents between vehicles and horses by using plain-clothes mounted officers to identify drivers who are passing horses too close or too fast.

 Drivers who do not pass horses wide and slow on the road may be committing a traffic offence that could lead to prosecution.
 The drivers stopped were then educated by traffic officers and the BHS about how to pass horses wide and slow.

-Hotspot areas to hold the Operations are found using the BHS’ Horse Accidents website where high numbers of riders have reported vehicle incidents and near misses.
+Hotspot areas to hold the Operations are found using the BHS Horse Incidents website where riders have reported high numbers of incidents and near misses involving vehicles and horses.
 Police forces that have held Close Pass Operations this year include Police Scotland, Greater Manchester, Surrey, Gloucestershire, Isle of Man and more.

 The BHS have worked with companies who have large fleets of drivers, such as John Lewis, Waitrose, Warburton’s, Stagecoach, Morrison’s and others.
 We have visited them and given a presentation to either the drivers or the instructors and have offered them materials to include in their own training packages in order to spread our Dead Slow message of how to pass horses safely to professional drivers.

 We continue to travel across the UK holding Road and Rider Awareness evenings together with the local police, a legal representative, and other relevant bodies where possible.
 These evenings are aimed at equestrian and other vulnerable road user groups to inform them on rights and responsibilities whilst out on the roads.
 This includes advice about the Highway Code, the legal aspects and possible liability implications, but more importantly an opportunity for all present to discuss their experiences and find out more about the Dead Slow campaign.